 - Other Parental Control Tips for Your Child’s Online Safety

-What Is Momo Challenge All About? – Things That Parents Must Know
+What Is the Momo Challenge All About? – Things That Parents Must Know

-Momo challenge has recently gained a lot of popularity on social media and children fall for this trap easily due to their curiosity and vulnerability.
-Momo Challenge started on Facebook, where the participants were asked to contact an unknown number.
+the Momo Challenge has recently gained a lot of popularity on social media and children fall for this trap easily due to their curiosity and vulnerability.
+The Momo Challenge started on Facebook, where the participants were asked to contact an unknown number.

 Once the contact has been established with the anonymous person, who commonly goes by the name of “Momo”, directs the user to engage in risky acts.
-The tasks involved in the momo suicide challenge may be challenging one’s fear or watching a horror movie alone at midnight, and so on.
+The tasks involved in the Momo Challenge may be challenging one’s fear or watching a horror movie alone at midnight, and so on.
 The risks involved keep on increasing as the game progresses.
 Participants are also asked to film themselves while executing their assigned dares.

 How Are the Targeted People Chosen?

 In an interview published in ‘The Times of Oman’, clinical psychotherapist Anuya Phule of Hatat Polyclinic said, “The individuals who create these sorts of challenges certainly have a personality disorder.
 Such individuals have a dark streak, are emotionally unstable, self-centred, and have good manipulation skills.
 Such individuals grow up in dysfunctional families, are emotionally deprived of genuine love and a healthy connection with parents.”
 She also added, “They target individuals who are vulnerable, so parents need to be alert, especially if their child is shy or introverted”.

 Why Does This Trap Work Easily with Kids?

 Following reasons explain why children are more prone to fall for this sort of deadly trap:

 - Kids are still at a developmental phase.
 It means that their minds are not yet fully-formed, and it’s easy to confuse, manipulate, or intimidate them.